OliviaS72/OliviaS72.github.io/assets/img/README.md

-Placeholder for images related to Convolutional Neural Network for rock, paper, scissors classification.
+Placeholder for images related to portfolio projects